Why Stripe, PayPal & Payment Gateways Suspend UK Companies Owned by Non-Residents

 How to Avoid Payment Gateway Suspensions

-• Clearly define and maintain a consistent business model
+• Clearly explain and maintain a consistent business structure

-• Ensure alignment between website, invoices, and transaction activity
+• Make sure there is alignment between the website, invoices, and transaction activity

 • Keep compliance records accurate and up to date